Choosing Covariate Balancing Methods for Causal Inference: Practical Insights from a Simulation Study: Results

 \section{Results}

-In this section, we present the results of our simulations.
-All simulations were performed using R Statistical Software (v4.2.1; \citeauthor{R} 2022).
-For each of the 36 scenarios, we generated 5000 datasets.
-We then applied the 24 estimation methods to each dataset, which were subsequently used to derive performance metrics.
-Detailed data are provided in the supplementary material.
-To facilitate navigation of these data, we developed an R Shiny application, accessible via GitHub (\url{https://github.com/EtiennePeyrot/benchmark_balancing_methods}).\\
+In this section, we present the simulation results.
+All simulations were conducted in R (version 4.2.1; \cite{R}).
+For each of the 36 scenarios, we generated 5{,}000 datasets.
+For each dataset, we applied the four weighting methods and, for each estimator, computed a treatment-effect estimate using the resulting weights.
+The 5{,}000 estimates per scenario--method--estimand combination were then used to compute the performance metrics described in Section~\ref{subsection_performance_metrics}.
+Detailed results are provided in the Supplementary Materials.
+To facilitate exploration, we provide an R Shiny application at the article’s GitHub repository \citep{benchmark_repo}.